esm7/obsidian-map-view/README.md

 ### 5.0.0

+Forward compatability warning, front-matter notes you create with this version will not show in previous Map View versions.

 -   New format for front matter location, plays better with Obsidian's property editor in case you want to edit geolocations manually.
 -   The key to use for front matter geolocation is now configurable (https://github.com/esm7/obsidian-map-view/issues/195)
 -   Names containing slashes are now sanitized and handled properly (https://github.com/esm7/obsidian-map-view/issues/207)